 Yes, the dreaded budget.
 Actually seeing how much you spend each month in a written budget can help you save.
 When you track your monthly income and expenses, you can quickly identify what areas of life are costing the most so you can make adjustments.

 An online budgeting tool like SoFi Relay can help you track your spending, which can help you see where you might be able to trim some fat from your expenses.

-If you’re looking for a cash management account where you can spend, save, and earn all in one product, consider SoFi Checking and Savings.
+If you’re looking for a checking and savings account where you can spend, save, and earn all in one product, consider SoFi Checking and Savings.
 You’ll earn a competitive APY and pay no account fees, both of which can help your money grow faster.